Updated November 21, 2025.

 - In my 20s, I traveled to England and Italy on my own (before I learned to drive, btw)

-- After nearly 10 years, I quit my job and didn’t have another lined up — although I did have a plan to change careers, including going into business for myself
+- After nearly 10 years, I quit my job without a new role lined up — although I did have a plan to change careers, including going into business for myself

 - I’ve sung karaoke sober in a very quiet bar